wadeyman/Generative-Adversarial-Model---WGAN-GP/README.md

-# Generative Adversarial Model - WGAN-GP
+# Generative Adversarial Model: WGAN-GP

 Learning how to build a basic WGAN-GP model on Anime Face Dataset